FAQ

 On variants with PoE+ support, only the ETH/G port accepts power.
 The 100 Mbps ETH port cannot deliver PoE.

-What do SW1 and SW2 on the device do?
+What do SW1 and SW2 on the enclosure do?

 Two DIP switches under a silicone cap on the rear face control the hardware watchdog and CM4 boot mode.
 Both ship OFF by default: